 Now we'll get into the dirty, unapologetic, and utterly local parts of the city that are without a doubt my favorite part of any city.
 Gamarra market is a perfect example of that.
 Before I went, at least three taxi drivers told me that it was too dangerous to go (the area is known for its high crime rate).
 Now, I don't know if your like me, but doesn't that just immediately intrigue you?
 Maybe I have a bit of a death wish but this is part of what excites me about traveling.

 Located in the La Victoria district, Gamarra’s 20,000 textile shops, manufacturers, contractors, and retailers employ over 100,000 people and the Gamarra economy is estimated at over $1.4 billion a year!
 Packed with every kind of merchandise available, dozens of amazing street food stalls, and locals clamoring to get the best deal, the energy can be best be described as electric.

 Price: Varies (foreigners will be quoted a higher price, so don't buy anything unless you've talked them down to at least half)

-Hours: Daily (although some stalls are only open on weekends)
+Hours: Open everyday (although some stalls are only open on weekends)